benjymous/annotations/sandman/sandman.50.md

 ## Credits

-- Originally collated and edited by Greg Morrow and David Goldfarb
+- Originally collated and edited by Greg Morrow and David Goldfarb.
 - Torsten Wesley Adair <torsten@cwis.unomaha.edu> passed along information about the adaptation of the story.
 - August Paul Yang (wntrmute@jhunix5.hcf.jhu.edu) identified the Seal of Solomon.
 - Edward Liu <el24+@andrew.cmu.edu> identified Arabian Night references, using the Zipes edition.